headerp

 Programme Highlights

 The June concert invites listeners into a world of serenity, beauty and spiritual reflection.
-Under the batons of Adrian Butterfield and Robert Lewis, the award-winning choir Excelsis and Friends of the acclaimed London Handel Players unite for a programme celebrating the richness of the French sacred tradition.
+Under the batons of Adrian Butterfield and Robert Lewis, the award-winning choir Excelsis and the acclaimed London Handel Players and Friends unite for a programme celebrating the richness of the French sacred tradition.

 Founded in 2007, Excelsis has become one of southern England's finest chamber choirs.
 Praised by BBC Radio 3 for its "beautifully balanced and emotionally intelligent" sound, the ensemble was a BBC Choir of the Year Finalist and has appeared at the Royal Albert Hall, St Martin-in-the-Fields and Guildford Cathedral.

-They are joined by the Friends of London Handel Players, an internationally recognised ensemble whose performances at the BBC Proms, Wigmore Hall and leading European festivals are noted for their "stylish, supple and technically assured" playing (The Guardian).
+They are joined by the London Handel Players and Friends, an internationally recognised ensemble whose performances at the BBC Proms, Wigmore Hall and leading European festivals are noted for their "stylish, supple and technically assured" playing (The Guardian).
 Violinist and director Adrian Butterfield, a founding artistic director of the London Handel Festival, is renowned for interpretations that combine scholarship with vivid expression, while Robert Lewis brings deep insight as conductor and renowned choral trainer.

 The programme comprises a selection of French fancies - including